 Here are some of our favorite meatball recipes, including Swedish meatballs, porcupine meatballs, turkey meatballs, and meatballs for entertaining.

-Serve these tasty Swedish meatballs with hot buttered noodles, mashed potatoes, or rice, along with a tossed salad, for a delicious family meal.
+Serve these extra flavorful Swedish meatballs with hot buttered noodles, mashed potatoes, or rice, along with a tossed salad, for a delicious family meal.

 Diced tomatoes add a little chunkiness to these tasty porcupine meatballs.
 Use packaged partially cooked rice (like Uncle Ben's Ready Rice) or minute rice if you're pressed for time.